zachgoldstein/vickrey_auctions/README.md

-# Auction site with django
+# Vickrey Auctions with Django & HTMX

 This is an application to facilitate vickrey-style auctions.